canuckbear/firmware-toolkit/migrated/migrated/move_me/ansible-roles/dft-srv-ftpsync/README.md

 License
 -------

-This role and provided files from are subject to the Apache 2.0 license (default FT License) unless specified differently in distinct files.
+This role and provided files are subject to the Apache 2.0 license unless specified differently in files.

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+Contributors list :
+	- William Bonnet     (wllmbnnt@gmail.com, wbonnet@theitmakers.com)